karthibv/reactsamples/README.md

 # reactsamples
 React Samples

-the following setup to create new sample project and adding required node modules.
+The following setup to create new sample project and adding required node modules.

 1) Create a Project Folder
 	  mkdir es6-react-setup